 What does the scheme cover?

-The reimbursement of costs will occur over five years, with 60% on completion of works and the remaining after the first, third and fifth year after completion.
+The reimbursement of costs will occur over 5 years, with 60% on completion of works and the remaining after the 1st, 3rd and 5th year after completion.

 Who is eligible?